🎙️

 👤 Who Should Listen

-• People interested in understanding the changing dynamics of the Democratic Party and the rise of new, more radical voices.
+• Those curious about the changing dynamics within the Democratic Party and the rise of its more progressive wing.

 🔑 Key Takeaways